Slashek/jira-near-me/README.md

       $ jira-near-me release

-  - `skip_tag_create=true` if you've already created tag manually.
+  - `skip-tag-create` if you've already created tag manually.
 By default tag will be generated automatically.
   - `region` when core app is released.
 Asked when skipped.
-  - `skip_confirmation` if you want to skip all CLI questions
+  - `skip-confirmation` if you want to skip all CLI questions

+For more information use

+      $ jira-near-me help